rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 P2Rank has routines for optimizing arbitrary parameters with Grid and Bayesian optimization.

-Note: here by hyper-parameters we mean actual hyper-parameters of the machine learning models (eg. number of trees in RF) but also any arbitrary parameter ot the whole algorithm.
+Here by hyper-parameters we mean actual hyper-parameters of the machine learning models (eg. number of trees in RF) but also any arbitrary parameter ot the whole algorithm.

+Comprehensive list of all parameters with descriptions is in `Params.groovy`.

 **Grid optimization**:
 * generates plots for all stats